Quick Ratio: What It Is & How To Calculate It

 A company with a higher quick ratio is considered to be more financially stable than those with a lower quick ratio.
 Having a healthy quick ratio is important for companies and their creditors, lenders, investors, and other stakeholders.
 Businesses should always work to keep their quick ratio managed properly.

-- Pay short-term liabilities quickly: Managing your company’s liabilities is essential.
+Managing your company’s liabilities is essential.
 Current liabilities are in the denominator of the quick ratio, and keeping them low will put your business in a better position.
 This can be achieved by paying off creditors faster whenever possible and reducing the repayment terms for business loans.

-Examples of Other Liquidity Ratios
+Liquidity Ratios Alternatives

 Current Ratio